izikeros/blog/content/posts/notes/extracting_keywords_from_the_user_query.md

 ---
-Title: Extracting keywords from the user query
+Category: note
+Date: '2023-06-09'
+Modified: '2023-07-12'
+Prompt: Give me text about possible approaches for extracting keywords or key terms from the user query. discuss pros and cons of each approach
 Slug: extracting-keywords-from-the-user-query
-Date: 2023-06-09
-Modified: 2023-06-09
 Status: published
 Tags: keywords, keyword-extraction, tfidf
-Category: note
-prompt: Give me text about possible approaches for extracting keywords or key terms from the user query. discuss pros and cons of each approach
+Title: Extracting Keywords From the User Query
 ---

 <!-- MarkdownTOC levels="2,3" autolink="true" autoanchor="true" -->